-How do you what the correct stem length for you and your bike is?
+How do you find out the correct stem length for you and your bike?

 I’m going to start by suggesting the best way to find the answer to that question is to arrange a professional bike fit with a reputable bike shop.
 Most shops offer bike fits of various varieties from simple to advanced, and many offer it as part of the buying process so you’re not charged loads of extra money on top of your new bike.

 Stems come in many lengths from stubby to super stretched.
 Put simply, if you want a racy, aggressive and aerodynamic position, a longer stem will provide a more stretched out riding position.
 If comfort is your top priority, a shorter stem length will bring the bars closer to the saddle and put you in a more upright position, placing less strain on your back.

 But the stem length needs to be considered as part of the bigger picture of the frame size, saddle height, saddle fore-aft adjustment and the shape and size of the drop handlebars.
 That’s where a professional bike fit is invaluable, as all those other factors will be considered.

 Changing the stem length not only impacts your fit and comfort, it affects the handling dynamics of a road bike.
 A shorter stem will result in snappier steering, a longer stem will produce slower steering.
 Adjusting the stem length can be used to tailor the handling.
 That’s generally why cyclocross races use a shorter stem, and long distance road cyclists opt for a longer stem.

 Stem length alters the distance you have to reach to the handlebars.
 If you’ve been riding your bike for some time though and you’re happy with the general fit, a good indication of whether the stem length on your bike is correct is simply to go on how you feel.
 Do you feel too stretched and reaching the hoods strains your back?
 Or do you feel cramped?
 Pain in the neck, shoulders and lower back can be clear indicators that you might be better off with a longer or shorter stem.